-- keep your child enrolled in a school until you have received approval to home educate from the Department of Education.
+You must keep your child enrolled and attending a registered school until you receive approval to home educate from the department.

 To apply for home education, follow these steps:

 Step 1.
 Fill in the registration for home education form for each child.

 Step 2.
 Fill in the home education learning plan and send to the home education project officer.

 The learning plan must take into account the age, capability, needs and interests of the student and must outline:

 - how you will substantially address the 8 learning areas for the year

 - how educational progress and achievement will be measured